Xechorizo/KeepErSafe/README.md

 ### How do I set it up?
 - Download and install [KeepErSafe](https://github.com/Xechorizo/KeepErSafe/blob/master/KeepErSafe.msi)
-- Set it to Run As Administrator
+- Set it to Run As Administrator.
 - Add your friends' IP addresses to the list.

 ### How do I use it?
 - (RDR2 Only) Use the menu to get to the Change Appearance screen.